sq5rix/BlenderPythonLib/README.md

 1. Download the latest version of BPL from the [GitHub repository](https://github.com/sq5rix/BlenderPythonLibrary).
 2. Open Blender
 3. Copy the code in the Scripng scene
 4. Run code - some functions will requre clicking active object
 5. there are two plugins - camera and compositing - they can be installed in normal way
 6. animate drobe swarm us in progress, not working yet
 7. snail shell code
 8. 3D spiral curve
+9. mesh3d api

 ### Configuration

 After installation, BPL does not require additional configuration to start using its features.
 You can add a useful function as a plugin to Blender in the usual way.

 ## Usage

 ### Creating a 3D Object